SCLW/Circuitry-Based-Sound/readme.md

 Prizes for professionally produced PCB are affordable

-PCB production is based on computer aided electronic design (EDA) and cost effective manufacturers how also offer professional production of small board quantities for prototyping produced at very low costs.
-Today, there is no need for DIY etching, which usually results in very rough designs.

 The motivation behind this project is to offer a set of building blocks to evaluate logic ICs for sound creation and composition in artistic and educational fields.

+With todays availability of PCB manufactureres, there is no need for making your own PCB, which usually includes toxic chemical products for etching and developing as well as manual steps like drilling and cutting, which all results only in very rough designs.
+PCB prototyping and production is now completly based on computer aided electronic design (EDA) while cost effective manufacturers offer professional quality even for small board quantities at very low costs.

 Each building block is designed around individual standard CMOS chips and their particular functions under the (for sound) .
 The boards provide inlets and outlets, testing points, sockets, vias and pads for changing values of electronic parts and alternative external wirings.
 The modules can be easily extended and interconnected.
 This allows the user to manipulate circuit points with potentiometers, buttons, switches or sensors and to apply control voltages at appropriate input points.
 It simplifies prototyping and makes customized configurations highly flexible.

 Additionally, as a part of this project, a mounting system... for mounting the PCBs is available... files